 Contrary to widely held belief, fleas can and do live indoors all winter long.
 Keep fleas away with proper prevention, and check with your dog’s veterinarian for how often and what to use on your dog.

-Wires and Hazards
+Wires and Other Hazards for Dogs

 Some dogs love to chew on electrical wires.
 As the holidays have passed, now is a good time to assess any exposed wires and cords that are risky or any other access that dogs may have to electrical shock.
 Cover cords with plastic sleeves, unplug cords when not in use where applicable and take a check around the house for any balls or toys that might be close (or stuck) to electrical sources.